 Is Benjamin Moore Swiss Coffee OC-45 the right white color for your room or home?
 Benjamin Moore's Swiss Coffee is a very popular white paint color.
-If you have found this review post, it's probably because you are considering it for your home.
-And it may be the perfect white paint color for you!
-But I have never used it, and it's unlikely that I ever will.
-Read on to learn why and see photos of this paint color in use in real homes!
+If you have found this review post, it's probably because you are looking for the perfect white paint color for your home.
+Swiss Coffee may be a great choice for you, but there are definitely some important things to consider before you cover your walls with it!
+Read on to learn if it's a good fit for you and to see photos of this paint color in use in real homes!

 If you've been around a while, you know I'm a HUGE fan of white walls.
 There are four popular very popular shades of white for walls:

 - Sherwin-Williams Pure White (this is what I have used throughout our current home)

 - Benjamin Moore Swiss Coffee

 Swiss Coffee has really surged in popularity as it is frequently used by design professionals, including well-known and loved designer Shea McGee of Studio McGee (and it does look gorgeous in her beautiful design below).
 She has even used it at 75% strength throughout most of her own home.
 And recently, one of my all-time favorite designers, Nate Berkus, revealed Swiss Coffee as one of his favorite paint colors.

 Nate Berkus and Shea McGee are incredibly talented and popular designers, and their recommendations are absolutely valuable.
 But just because a designer uses and recommends Swiss Coffee doesn't necessarily mean it's the perfect choice for your home.
 How a paint color looks depends so much on the lighting and surroundings, that's why it's so important to choose paint colors and test them in your own home before making a decision.